COS420-F25/TeamD/README.md

 # Environment Setup

-     Requirments for the development of RepSort may change over the course of this project.
+     Requirments for the development of SkillShow may change over the course of this project.

 ## Prerequisites